 If you haven’t done so already, make an appointment with your veterinarian for a complete physical examination, vaccinations, a fecal analysis, etc., for your puppy.
 Vaccinations must be completed in specific, timed intervals to be effective, so you won’t want to let your puppy get off schedule!

-What to expect: Day One.
+What to expect: Day 1

 If your household already has pets, we would recommend holding off on introducing your other pets to your new puppy until a certified trainer or additional information has stepped in to help.